nereusx/tcsh-lxy/tcsh-tricks.md

 You just have to configure the `dirstack`.

 ```
-# just a few nice settings for the dirstack
+# quietly add directories to dirstack
 set pushdsilent
+# without parameters go to home directory
 set pushdtohome

-# use pushd instead of cd
+# use pushd instead of cd, this makes the tricks
 alias cd 'pushd'

 # nice dirs, dirs displays the directories in the dirstack